 The Steamhouse, 25 Northenden Rd, Sale M33 2DH

 Yay!
 You’re on Dane Road now – how lucky you are!
 Well, I’m racking my brains now trying to remember The Bridge and drinking in there but I was so drunk that I just wasn’t making memories anymore.
 I do have little flashbacks of walking over the bridge and the canal to get there but actually going in and ordering is a bit of a blur.
 I’m sure you’ll be fine at this point though.
 From the pictures this place looks lovely, with a massive terrace out front that would be perfect for catching some rays, as well as an almost boat-esque interior which wouldn’t look out of place getting attached by a shark in Jaws 2.
 Can’t really go wrong with this bad boy – just try and remember it.

 The Bridge Inn, Dane Rd, Sale M33 7QH

-Down my neck of the woods now and unfortunately there will be a bit of a walk and you will also have to acknowledge that the Stretford Mall exists.
-Walking down the side of the Mall you’ll notice a pub called The Robin Hood – ignore it and instead head upstairs above the laundrette to the Stretford Sip Club for one of the city’s best hidden little gems.
+Down my neck of the woods now and there are a couple of options here for you.
+If you’re not a fan of walking you can head straight to Stretford Mall and have a pint in the new(ish) Stretford Food Hall.
+They’ve always got a great selection of ales on tap, as well as some great street food options.
+Alternatively you can head towards the Stretford Sip Club for one of the city’s best hidden little gems.
 Looking like someone’s front room, the Sip Club is a belting little pub/bar – offering a fantastic range of local ales and an excellent selection of ciders.
 There’s always a good laugh in here, and it’s so small that you can’t help but chat to everyone.
 Brilliant.

 The Sip Club, 164A Barton Road, Stretford, Manchester M32 8DP